yosiasz/scheduler/README.md

 * open a node command console. go to path scheduler node app/services/api.js this will run the API

-* Open MySQL and run script under folder sqlscripts

-* make sure to create a user: scheduler pwd:dasscheduler or change config references to your own user

 * go to http://localhost:8000/app/Index.html#/

 Work in Progress